 To the extent that potential peak demand on a regional basis has the potential of exceeding available supplies including operating reserves, then there is a need to mitigate or avoid an unbounded effect that scarcity can impose on market prices in the CAISO energy markets.
 Wholesale and retail prices must signal the needed demand reduction.
 But the Commission must bear in mind that mitigation of prices during periods of shortage, in and of itself, is entirely distinct from concerns associated with abuse of market power and the mitigation of opportunities for such abuses.
-Although there have been wide-spread allegations of market power abuse and definitions of such abuse—including that used in the Staff Report—imply that during tight supply all suppliers are exercising market power, IEP is not aware of any conclusive determinations of actual abuses of market power under the market-based system.
-Abuses of market power should not and cannot be tolerated, but we do not see the Staff recommendations to be solely aimed at abuse of market power.
+There have been wide-spread allegations of market power abuse coming in the form of physical and economic withholding.
+To this day, IEP is unaware of any public reports addressing such practices, despite a number of investigations including facility inspections.
+IEP is troubled that the definitions of such abuse—including that used in the Staff Report—imply that during tight supply all suppliers are “exercising” market power.
+IEP is not aware of any conclusive determinations of actual abuses of market power under the market-based system.
+Abuses of market power should not and cannot be tolerated, but we do not see the Staff recommendations (or the proposals made by some parties including the ISO) to be solely aimed at abuse of market power.

 Notwithstanding California’s long-standing status as in importer during its peak demand seasons and fact that the entire Western region faces a supply crunch related to extremely limited hydroelectric production, California also appears on the brink of losing some if its internal generation capability because of the IOUs’ defaults to the CAISO and their inability to pay qualifying facilities (“QFs”).
 The credit risks caused by the continuing retail rate freeze is most likely also reflected in current market prices.
 The Commission has taken steps to promote use of all available generation capability within the state, including the use of backup generation and expanded opportunities for QFs to sell to their local utilities, as well as enhancing opportunities for market-based demand responsiveness.
 Order Removing Obstacles to Increased Electric Generation and Natural Gas Supply in the Western United States and Requesting Comments on Further Actions to Increase Energy Supply and Decrease Energy Consumption, 94 FERC ¶ 61,272 in Docket EL01-47-000, March 14, 2001 (“Order on Obstacles”).